 JapanBargain Brand 5 Piece Japanese Bamboo Chopsticks Gift Set Multi Color Design (MNT)

-- 1/3 C. Coconut sugar or white sugar
+- 1/3 Cup Coconut sugar or white sugar

-- A pinch of Beet powder, or natural red food dye(optional), to make the sauce brighter red
+- 1 pinch Beet powder, or natural red food dye(optional) , to make the sauce brighter red

 - If you are making rice, get that started first.
 Boil your water, add the rice and cook accroding to the package.